MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 ## Step 3 - Choose your update channels

 > [!NOTE]
-> **Best practice:** Deploy the Semi-Annual Enterprise Channel (Preview) to a representative group of users and client devices.
-Deploy the Semi-Annual Enterprise Channel to the rest of your users.
+> **Best practice:** Deploy Semi-Annual Enterprise Channel (Preview) to a representative group of users and client devices.
+Deploy Semi-Annual Enterprise Channel to the rest of your users.
 This process ensures a four-month lead time for testing new Office feature updates before they're deployed to your entire organization.

 With Microsoft 365 Apps, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you choose an update channel for your users:

 - Semi-Annual Enterprise Channel: Provides users with new features of Office every six months, in January and July.

 - Semi-Annual Enterprise Channel (Preview): Provides users the opportunity to test the next Semi-Annual Enterprise Channel.
-Releases every six months in March and September, four months ahead of the Semi-Annual Enterprise Channel.
+Releases every six months in March and September, four months ahead of Semi-Annual Enterprise Channel.

 - Current Channel: Provides users with the newest features of Office as soon as they're available.